wuRDmemory/learn_msckf_mono/README.md

 ----

 ## Summary
-1. initial is every important for system, but it's simpler than VINS-Mono.
+1. initial is very important for system, but it's simpler than VINS-Mono.
 2. feature initial's precious also very important.
 3. when prune camera buffer, its better when you involve all observations of the valid feature than only use observations belongs to the camera which will be pruned.
 This improves the performance when the robot is static.